Pilot Grant FAQ

 Yes.
-LOIs are required and will be reviewed on a rolling basis.
-Applicants are strongly encouraged to submit their LOI as early as possible, but no later than the LOI deadline.
+LOIs are required.
+Applicants may submit their LOI early, but no later than the LOI deadline.

 No, only one LOI is permitted per cycle from each principal investigator.

 Exact timelines will vary.
-Generally, the timeline from the LOI deadline to project start date is approximately six months.
-This timeline assumes there are no delays in receiving approvals of the single IRB (sIRB), Data Safety and Monitoring Plan and Data Sharing and Resources Plan.
+Generally, the timeline from the LOI deadline to project start date is approximately 6-8 months.
+This timeline assumes there are no delays in receiving approvals from the National Institute on Aging, the single IRB (sIRB), and Data Safety and Monitoring Board.

 The NIH Health Care Systems Research Collaboratory Living Textbook of Pragmatic Trials is a helpful resource to learn more about ePCTs.
 Additional resources include the State of the Science for pragmatic trials for non-pharmacological interventions to improve outcomes among people living with dementia and their caregivers; lessons learned from the NIH Health Care Systems Research Collaboratory; and the process of embedding PCTs in health care systems.

 Yes, you may use two or more sites within the same healthcare organization, but you must provide the rationale for site selection.
-You should also address how pilot data from sites within a single organization will prepare you for implementation in a future trial involving more than one organization.
+You should also address how pilot data from sites within a single organization will prepare you for implementation in a future trial involving multiple organizations.

 Dementia affects all Americans and disproportionately impacts African Americans.
-At the same time, disparities in dementia care are well-established.
-Ensuring the research supported by the IMPACT Collaboratory includes people from diverse backgrounds and culturally-tailored interventions is core to its mission.
+At the same time, disparities in dementia care are well-documented.
+Ensuring the research supported by the IMPACT Collaboratory includes people from diverse backgrounds and culturally-tailored interventions to promote health equity is core to its mission.

-No. Diversity and inclusion should be integrated throughout the Research Plan.
+No. The pilot project must consider issues related to health equity throughout the Research Plan.
 Rationale should be provided about how aspects of the study design (for example, selection of health care system location, target study population demographics, and/or tailoring of the intervention to different cultures) are and are not, relevant to people from diverse backgrounds.
-It may not be possible to address all diversity and inclusion considerations within the scope of a pilot study, however at minimum, investigators should describe how the pilot project experience will inform the design of a future large-scale ePCT in terms of its relevance to people from diverse backgrounds who are living with dementia and/or their caregivers.
+It may not be possible to address all issues within the scope of a pilot study, however at minimum, investigators should describe how the pilot project experience will inform the design of a future large-scale ePCT in terms of its relevance to people from diverse backgrounds who are living with dementia and/or their caregivers.
 These requirements are in addition to the required NIH Planned Inclusion Enrollment Table(s) and statement about minority representation.

 Applicants must specify quarterly milestones as part of the full proposal application.
 Quarterly milestones are required to ensure that pilot ePCTs are progressing in a timely fashion given the 1-year grant period.
-Quarterly milestones will also be used to assess feasibility by the reviewers and Pilot Core Executive Committee as part of the application review process.
+Quarterly milestones must be specific and measurable since they will be used to assess feasibility by the reviewers and Pilot Core Executive Committee as part of the application review process.

 This pilot funding mechanism follows NIH guidelines in regard to allowable costs and activities.